 There are many different types of bagging machines using custom configurations to package many types of products.
 These products can range from agricultural products like corn, feed, and seed to chemical and industrial powders like graphite, gypsum, and barite.

 Since 1978, we have seen it all!

-Choosing the correct type of bagging machine is done by determining the following:
+Choosing the correct type of bagging machine is done by answering the following questions:

 - How would you describe the product?

 - Very fine powder, powder, flaked, fibrous, small granules / pellets, or large granules